arithmetric/aws-lambda-ses-forwarder/README.md

 message is modified to allow forwarding through SES and reflect the original sender.
 This scripts adds a Reply-To header with the original sender, but the From header is changed to display the original sender but to be sent from the original destination.

-An example of the modified headers is:
+For example, if an email sent by "Jane Example <jane@example.com>" to info@example.com is processed by this script, the From and Reply-To headers will be set to:

   ```
-  From: Jane Example (jane@example.com) via info@example.com <info@example.com>
+  From: Jane Example at jane@example.com <info@example.com>
   Reply-To: jane@example.com
   ```